Ian Condry, Professor, Comparative Media Studies / Head, Foreign Languages and Literatures

 Ph.D.
 Yale (1999) Anthropology; B.A.
 Harvard (1987) Government

 I am a cultural anthropologist who specializes on media, popular culture, and globalization with a focus contemporary Japan and the US.
-My current research interests include social media, video games, and mobile phone apps, which relate to my earlier research on Japanese hip-hop and anime by attending to processes of cultural innovation that go global.
+My current research interests include social media, in particular the ways platforms for creative communities offer new possibilities for education, the arts, global health, business and political participation.
+These areas relate to my earlier research on Japanese hip-hop and anime by attending to practices of cultural innovation that go global.

 My first book Hip-Hop Japan: Rap and the Paths of Cultural Globalization was published in October 2006 from Duke University Press.
 The Japanese translation Nihon no Hip-Hop was published in 2009 by NTT Publications.
 It is an ethnography of the Japanese rap music scene, exploring issues of race, gender, language, popular music history, and cultural politics primarily through the perspectives of Japanese musicians.
 Through fieldwork starting 1995-97, I focused on the "genba" (nightclubs, or "actual site") of Japan's hip-hop scene.
 I argue that the paths of cultural globalization lead through specific sites of performance, such as nightclubs and recording studios.
 Such locations help us more deeply understand the dialogue between global/local, producer/consumer, artist/industry.

-Since January 2006, I have been organizing the research project Cool Japan: Media, Culture, Technology at MIT and Harvard.
-The project involves colloquia and international conferences to examine the cultural connections, dangerous distortions, and critical potential of popular culture.
-Sponsored by MIT Japan Program, Harvard's Reischauer Institute of Japanese Studies, the Harvard Asia Center, MIT Foreign Languages and Literatures, and MIT Comparative Media Studies.
+Since January 2006, I have been organizing the research project MIT/Harvard Cool Japan research project.
+The project involves colloquia, cultural performances, and international conferences to examine the cultural connections, dangerous distortions, and critical potential of popular culture.

-A word from my research sponsors: I gratefully acknowledge support from the the Japan Society for the Promotion of Science, the National Science Foundation, Fulbright, the Japan Foundation, the Reischauer Institute of Japanese Studies (Harvard), and Harvard's Program on US-Japan Relations, along with the generous support of MIT.
+A word from my research sponsors: I gratefully acknowledge support from the the Japan Society for the Promotion of Science, the National Science Foundation, Fulbright, the Japan Foundation, the Reischauer Institute of Japanese Studies (Harvard), and Harvard's Program on US-Japan Relations, along with the generous support of MIT, including the MIT Japan program and Foreign Languages and Literatures.